-- All Member Federations shall establish rules requiring all Athletes and each Athlete Support Personnel who participate as coach, trainer, manager, team staff, official, medical or paramedical personnel in a Competition or activity authorized or organized by a Member Federation or one of its member organizations to agree to be bound by this Anti-Doping Policy and to submit to the results management authority of the Anti-Doping Organization responsible under the Code as a condition of such participation. - All Member Federations shall provide IWF with an (up-to-date) list of the Athlete Support Personnel associated with each of their affiliated Athletes belonging to the IWF Registered Testing Pool and/or to the Member Federation's National Team by 15 January of each Calendar year and shall ensure that any change during the Calendar year is promptly reported to IWF.
+- All Member Federations shall establish rules requiring all Athletes and each Athlete Support Personnel who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel in a Competition or activity authorized or organized by a Member Federation or one of its member organizations to agree to be bound by these Anti-Doping Rules and to submit to the results management authority of the Anti-Doping Organization responsible under the Code as a condition of such participation. - 16.3 All Member Federations shall report any information suggesting or relating to an anti-doping rule violation to IWF and to their National Anti-Doping Organizations, and shall cooperate with investigations conducted by any Anti-Doping Organization with authority to conduct the investigation. - 16.4 All Member Federations are obliged to notify IWF of decisions issued on national level regarding anti-doping rules violations. - 16.5 All Member Federations shall have disciplinary rules in place to prevent Athlete Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to Athletes under the jurisdiction of IWF or the Member Federation. - 16.6 All Member Federations shall be required to conduct anti-doping education in coordination with their National Anti-Doping Organizations.